KidM13/Event-Management-System/README.md

 - Events are stored in memory using a Binary Search Tree (BST)
 - Each event has an ID, name, date, and capacity
 - The event ID is used as the key for searching
-- Data is loaded from a CSV file when the program starts
+- Data is loaded from a txt file when the program starts
-- Data is saved back to the CSV file when the program exits
+- Data is saved back to the txt file when the program exits

 No database is used.
-File handling is done using simple CSV files.
+File handling is done using simple .txt files.

 ## Main functionalities